abhijeet007rocks8/Dev-Scripts/Web Development/Game Of Equal Number/readme.md

 # Game Of Equal Number

+## Features
+- Click on the number to stop.
+- Make all the three number Equal To win the game

 ## Clone The repo
 ` git clone https://github.com/<your-github-username>/Dev-Scripts `
 ### Navigate to the project directory.